Diffusion of charged particles in a stochastic force-free magnetic field: introduction

-At zero average field this expression gives the Bohm diffusion coefficient $D \propto r_L$.
-It should be noted that in the process of generation of a magnetic field the range of wave vectors, over which the summation occurs, usually is no more than $k_{max}/k_{min} = 256$.
-This limits the range of the ratio $ r_L / L $ by two orders of magnitude.
-Perhaps this is the reason in discrepancies of results of numerical calculations by different groups.
-In any case, the analytical approach provides answers regardless of numerical schemes and parameters used, and has a great importance for understanding the physics of diffusion process in a random magnetic field.
+At zero mean field, $H=0$, this expression gives the Bohm diffusion coefficient $D \propto r_L$.
+It should be noted that in the process of magnetic field generation the range of wave vectors, in which the sum is taken, usually does not exceed $k_{max}/k_{min} = 256$.
+This limits the range of variation of the ratio $r_L/L_0$ by two orders of magnitude.
+The result $D \propto r_L$ was confirmed in~\cite{Shalchi14}.

+Second, in several articles magnetic field is calculated as a result of direct numerical MHD simulations, instead of generation as a given sum of waves.
+It started with the paper by Beresnyak et al.~\cite{Beresnyak11}.
+In~\cite{Cohet} two turbulence models were used.
+In the model with compressible forcing, the results reproduce the QLT.
+In the model with solenoidal forcing, the results do not coincide with existing theories.
+Even the power index varies with the magnetic turbulence level.
+In~\cite{Snodin17} magnetic field is calculated as a solution of induction equation with prescribed velocity.
+Authors found that the presence of magnetic intermittency changes $D$ significantly.
+Thus there is a question of the applicability of previous results with magnetic field, calculated as a sum of plain waves to real turbulence. }

+In any case, the analytical approach provides answers regardless of numerical schemes and parameters, and has a great importance for understanding the physics of diffusion process in a random magnetic field.

+The outline of the article is as follows.
+In Sec.~\ref{sec:general} we write out general equations and reproduce the result for diffusion of non-magnetized particles.
+In Sec.~\ref{sec:smalR} we describe our model of the force-free magnetic field and calculate the diffusion coefficient for magnetized particles.
+In the last Sec.~\ref{sec:Galaxy} we apply our results to cosmic rays propagation in the Galaxy.